-- The custody officer is responsible for ensuring that the patient is given the opportunity to take or apply medication that the FP or HCP (acting within their competence) has approved/prescribed. - The custody officer is responsible for the safekeeping of all medication, which must be held in a locked receptacle to prevent unauthorised access. - The Police and Criminal Evidence Act 1984 (PACE) Code of Practice C (revised May 2014, applicable in England and Wales) states that no police officer may administer or supervise the self-administration of Schedule 2 and 3 Controlled Drugs (Misuse of Drugs Regulations 2001).
+- The custody officer is responsible for ensuring that the patient is given the opportunity to take or apply medication that the FP or HCP (acting within their competence) has approved/prescribed. - The custody officer is responsible for the safekeeping of all medication, which must be held in a locked receptacle to prevent unauthorised access. - The Police and Criminal Evidence Act 1984 (PACE) Code of Practice C (revised August 2019) (applicable in England and Wales) states that no police officer may administer or supervise the self-administration of Schedule 2 and 3 Controlled Drugs (Misuse of Drugs Regulations 2001).
 A detained person may only self-administer such drugs under the personal supervision of the registered medical practitioner authorising their use or other appropriate HCP.
-These drugs include methadone, buprenorphine (Subutex), Suboxone, methylphenidate (e.g. Ritalin, Concerta), tramadol and temazepam. - Where job descriptions of custody staff include responsibility for administration of medication to patients, they have received appropriate training, and PACE Code C does not apply, two police officers or civilians must administer medication, one as a witness, to check that the medication is correctly given. - Custody staff must keep appropriate records in the custody record of medicines self-administered. - The patient must be observed taking the medication to minimise the risk of hoarding.
+These drugs include methadone, buprenorphine (Subutex), Suboxone, methylphenidate (e.g. Ritalin, Concerta), gabapentin, pregabalin, tramadol and temazepam.

-- The HCP may advise that some medications (e.g. asthma inhalers, angina sprays and topical creams) are retained by the patient (after checking to exclude tampering, concealed substances or other items capable of causing harm) within their cells.
-The HCP should consider the possible risk of selfharm with some devices. - Other medication should be left with the patient only on the advice of an FP following clinical assessment. - Medication for the patient to take home should only be given on the advice of the prescriber. - Medication and instructions (via the medication form) may need to travel with the patient (via escort service) if transferred to court or another police station to ensure continuity of care where on-going treatment is considered necessary.
-Good practice guidance can be found in the Royal Pharmaceutical Society's Keeping patients safe when they transfer between care providers - getting the medicines right.
-Good practice guidance for healthcare professions July 2011
+- Where job descriptions of custody staff include responsibility for administration of medication to patients, and they have received appropriate training, and PACE Code C does not apply, consider whether two personnel should be involved in administration of medication, one as a witness, to double check that the medication is correctly given. - Custody staff must keep appropriate records in the custody record of medicines self-administered. - The patient must be observed taking the medication to minimise the risk of hoarding. - The HCP may advise that some medications (e.g. asthma inhalers, angina sprays and topical creams) are retained by the patient (after checking to exclude tampering, concealed substances or other items capable of causing harm) within their cells.
+The HCP should consider the possible risk of self-harm with some devices. - Other medication should be left with the patient only on the advice of an FP following clinical assessment. - Medication for the patient to take home should only be given on the advice of the prescriber. - Medication and instructions (via the medication form) may need to travel with the patient (via escort service) if transferred to court or another police station to ensure continuity of care where on-going treatment is considered necessary.
+Good practice guidance can be found in the Royal Pharmaceutical Society's Keeping patients safe when they transfer between care providers - getting the medicines right June 2012